Leader Election Problem Versus Pattern Formation Problem

-\begin{lemma} If the robots form a leader configuration which is not a final pattern $\mathcal{P}$ and not an agreement configuration, they form an agreement configuration in a finite number of cycles. \end{lemma}
+From now on, we prove that if the robots form a leader configuration which is not a final pattern $\mathcal{P}$ and not an agreement configuration, they eventually form an agreement configuration---Lemma~\ref{lem:LA}.

-\begin{proof} If the robots form a leader configuration which is not a final pattern $\mathcal{P}$ and not an agreement configuration, then from Corollary~\ref{corollaire} we have two cases to consider: either $(1)$ the leader $r_l$ is at the center $c$ of $SEC$ or $(2)$ $r_l$ is not the unique robot closest to $c$.
+\begin{lemma} If the robots form a leader configuration which is not a final pattern $\mathcal{P}$ and not an agreement configuration, they form an agreement configuration in a finite number of cycles. \end{lemma} \begin{proof} If the robots form a leader configuration which is not a final pattern $\mathcal{P}$ and not an agreement configuration, then from Corollary~\ref{corollaire} we have two cases to consider: either $(1)$ the leader $r_l$ is at the center $c$ of $SEC$ or $(2)$ $r_l$ is not the unique robot closest to $c$.

 \begin{itemize} \item {\bf Case~1}. $r_l$ is at the center of $SEC$.
 According to Procedure~$\LA$, $r_l$ moves away from $c$ towards a position which is closer to the center than the second robot closer to the center.
 Furthermore, from Lemma~\ref{lem:inva}, the center $c$ of $SEC$ remains invariant even if $r_l$ moves.
 So, $r_l$ remains the unique leader and, by fairness, we deduce that an agreement configuration is formed in a finite number of cycles.